anth0nyhak1m/mirror-ai-reviewer/docs/index.md

 AI Reviewer is an automated document analysis system designed to assist in academic peer review by systematically evaluating the relationship between claims and their supporting evidence in research documents.
 The project goal is to employ most recent LLMs, agent-based workflows and techniques found the most recent literature to help researchers, reviewers, and academics improve the rigor and quality of their work.

-This project is funded by [RAND](https://rand.org/)'s [CAST center](https://www.rand.org/global-and-emerging-risks/centers/ai-security-and-technology.html) (RAND Center on AI, Security, and Technology).
+This project is funded by [RAND](https://rand.org/)'s [CAST Center](https://www.rand.org/global-and-emerging-risks/centers/ai-security-and-technology.html) (RAND Center on AI, Security, and Technology).

+---

+_This page outlines the project's scientific and technical approach and presents its results, showcasing some real input/output examples.
+For development setup and usage instructions of the tool, see the README and DEVELOPMENT files in the [GitHub repository](https://github.com/agencyenterprise/ai-reviewer)._

 ## Introduction